tannerdolby/tannerdolby.com/src/about.md

   comments: true
 ---

 Hi there!
 My name is Tanner Dolby.
 I'm a Software Engineer and Mathematician based out of California.
 My academic background is in Applied Mathematics.
-I like working with Python, JavaScript, HTML, CSS, Node, C++, and Java.
+I like working with Java, Python, JavaScript, HTML, CSS, Node, and C++.
 I'm interested in applying my skills to build performant software and help others.

 I like contributing to open source projects on GitHub and learning new things along the way.
 I quite often find myself reading technical content, whether it's in book form or documentation on the web and then starting to build things from what I learned.
 This has proved to be a really surefire way to better understand a topic or concept.
 Throughout my life I've always liked solving problems, and I think this is why I'm still interested in games like Chess and Sudoku.